-The programme will commence on November 12 (Monday) at 09:30 am and will be over by evening of November15, 2018 (Thursday).
-The participants may accordingly make their travel arrangements so as to reach IIBM on November 11 (Sunday) and depart on November 16, 2018 (Friday).
+The programme will commence on February 18, 2019 (Monday) at 09:30 am and will be over by evening of February 21, 2019 (Thursday).
+The participants may accordingly make their travel arrangements so as to reach IIBM on February 17 (Sunday) and depart on February 22, 2019 (Friday).

 The all-inclusive fee for the programme is as below:

 Sponsor Banks of IIBM viz.
-RBI, NABARD, SBI, United Bank of India, UCO Bank, Central Bank of India, Allahabad Bank, &Punjab National Bank.
+RBI, NABARD, SBI, United Bank of India, UCO Bank, Central Bank of India, Allahabad Bank, Punjab National Bank & IDBI Bank Ltd.